 Ask any travel lover, and you'll no doubt find that they have a long bucket list of trips they'd like to take.

-While everyone has different interests when choosing travel destinations, there are a few bucket list-worthy adventures that deserve a spot on every list.
+While everyone has different interests when choosing travel destinations, a few bucket list-worthy adventures deserve a spot on every list.

-Keep reading to learn of the four trips you should consider adding to yours.
+Keep reading about the four trips you should consider adding to yours.

 1. An African Safari